hermitquant/Reflection_And_Documentation/README.md

 - For the train-test split experiments, Windsurf accelerated the workflow by generating synthetic datasets, plotting the effects of different split ratios, and helping me build walk-forward and temporal split routines.
 It allowed me to quickly test ideas that would normally take hours to code manually.

-- Overall, I relied on Windsurf for rapid scaffolding, code generation, analysis, and iterative improvements—especially when I wanted to treat the work like a real production project with repeatable pipelines and CI/CD-ready components.
+- Overall, I relied on Windsurf for rapid scaffolding, code generation, analysis, and iterative improvements—especially when I wanted to treat the work like a real production project with repeatable pipelines and CI/CD-ready components

 - **What prompts or approaches were most effective?**
 The most effective pattern was using detailed, explicit prompts combined with a strong persona.
 When I asked Windsurf to “act as an experienced ML engineer” and then requested a project structure or a specific implementation, the results were significantly better—more idiomatic, more realistic, and closer to industry standards.